 Almost 20 years ago, a Carmelite convent was founded just outside of Florida, a city in southern Uruguay.
 Twelve Carmelite sisters live there today, practicing perpetual prayer in accordance with the rule of their foundress, St. Teresa of Avila.
 The community continues to attract young women, who are interested in its atmosphere of holiness and the life of prayer.

-Sister Maria Belén received the habit only recently.
-“It was a simple and very moving ceremony, during which I made the commitment, with a heart overflowing with joy, to strive to unite myself more and more each day with Christ,” she tells us.
+Sister Maria Belén received her habit only recently.
+She tells ACN, “It was a simple and very moving ceremony, during which I made the commitment, [my] heart overflowing with joy, to strive to unite myself more and more each day with Christ.”

-She continues: “I pray that God will strengthen me with His grace, that I may give myself each day in still greater freedom and generosity.
+She continues: “I pray that God will strengthen me with His grace, that I may give myself each day [with] still greater freedom and generosity.
 I know that I can only travel this way if I am led by His hand.
-In union with Saint Teresa of Avila I say, ‘Let us go together, Lord, for wherever you go, I must go also.'”
+In union with St. Teresa of Avila, I say, ‘Let us go together, Lord, for wherever you go, I must go also.'”

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.